Reading

 As children progress into Key Stage 2, the teaching of comprehension becomes the primary element of reading and takes precedence over word reading.
 Teachers use children’s prior knowledge of decoding to direct their teaching and to ensure children become independent, fluent and enthusiastic readers who read widely and fluently.

-We recognise that although the comprehension skills across Key Stage 2 are similar, the vast selection of age appropriate, high quality texts we have available are not only provided to instill a love of reading but to ensure the complexity of what is read provides the correct level of challenge for all our children, whatever their barriers may be.
+We recognise that although the comprehension skills across Key Stage 2 are similar, the vast selection of age appropriate, high-quality texts we have available are not only provided to instil a love of reading but to ensure the complexity of what is read provides the correct level of challenge for all our children, whatever their barriers may be.

 For those children whom English is an additional language, we maintain their self-esteem and confidence by providing appropriate provision throughout the school.
 We recognise that additional support may be necessary and reading is assessed and planned appropriately to ensure our EAL children are always set appropriate and challenging activities.